The Ultimate Guide to Easy French Macarons (A Foolproof Recipe for Beginners)

 Ingredients

-For the Buttercream Filling:
+For the Classic Vanilla Buttercream Filling:

-• 2 large egg yolks – Adds richness and a silky texture.
+• 2 large egg yolks

-• ¼ cup (50 g) granulated sugar – Sweetens the buttercream while keeping it light.
+• ¼ cup (50 g) granulated sugar

-• 3 ½ tablespoons milk – Helps create a smooth, creamy consistency.
+• 3 ½ tablespoons milk

-• ½ cup (115 g) unsalted butter, softened – Adds a rich, velvety texture.
+• ½ cup (115 g) unsalted butter, softened to room temperature

-• 1 teaspoon pure vanilla extract – Enhances the flavor of the buttercream.
+• 1 teaspoon pure vanilla extract

 Instructions

-Step 2: Sift the Dry Ingredients
+Step 2: Sift the Dry Ingredients (TPT)

-Step 3: Make the Meringue
+Step 3: Make the French Meringue

-Step 4: Fold the Batter (Macaronage)
+Step 4: Fold the Batter (The Macaronage)

 Step 5: Pipe the Macaron Shells